JJ/docker-raku/README.md

 This is a bare-bones, lightweight, image that contains the bare [`raku`](https://raku.org) executables, without any frills.
-It's been created mainly for lightweightness, and as a base for a family of images.
+It's been created mainly for lightweightness, and as a base for a family of images (hosted elsewhere).

 This is intended mainly as a base image, not so much for direct use.
-Could be useful for CI, though.
+Could be useful for CI, though as long as you add the additional libraries and utilities that you need.

 It includes a non-privileged user, also called `raku`, with its home directory.
 Binaries for `raku` are installed in privileged directories, however.